How to Make a Free Photo Booth for a Kids' Party

 The best thing about the Mac Photo Booth software is that it is incredibly simple to operate.
 Children of all ages were able to use it without any directions.
 For a kids' party, you probably don't want to print every image since they will be taking lots of silly photos.
 The sharing options are available, but don't pop up as they do on apps, so it doesn't confuse the kids with unnecessary options.
 Kids also love playing around with all the effects available on the Mac app.
 Happily, when exporting images, you can do so without the effects, which can be a good thing if the kids end up going overboard in that area.

 Overall, I was extremely happy with the way the Mac Photo Booth worked for our party.
 Plus it's inexpensive (free actually if you already have a Mac) and simple.
 The only drawback to the Mac Photo Booth software is that it does not create traditional photo booth strips.
 Instead it puts the four images in a square.
-But I was willing to sacrifice that aesthetic for functionality.
+But I was willing to sacrifice that esthetic for functionality.

 Tips for Making a Photo Booth for Your Kids' Party